Muirfield/pocketmine-plugins/GrabBag/README.md

   * Queries are done in the main thread.
 Should be moved as an AsyncTask.
   * Queries to the same server do not work.
   * name resolution doesn't work reliably, use IP address as work around.
-* CmdAlias : removing command (libcomm:rmCommand) does not work.

 ## WIP and issues